 - Your conveyancer will send you a statement detailing their charges, loans to be repaid and all other outgoings.
 Any balance due to your conveyancer will need to be cleared in their account prior to the completion date.

-- You will be required to sign a Transfer of Deed in readiness for completion.
+- You will be required to sign a Transfer Deed in readiness for completion.

-- Your conveyancer will pay off any mortgages and other expenses, give an undertaking to your buyer’s solicitor/conveyancer to send your lender’s formal release of mortgage and send the title deeds and signed transfer to your buyer’s solicitor/conveyancer.
+- Your conveyancer will repay any mortgages and other expenses, give an undertaking to your buyer’s solicitor/conveyancer to send your lender’s formal release of mortgage and send the title deeds and signed transfer to your buyer’s solicitor/conveyancer.

 - Once your conveyancer has confirmed that all the remaining monies have arrived your sale has completed.
 You should arrange to drop off the keys with the agent for the buyer to collect.